A multiplicative version of the tom Dieck splitting: Tools for geometric fixed points of free -algebras

 which

 acts freely on. \end{proof}

 So far we have discussed the point-set geometric fixed point functor.
-Theorem~\cycref{thm:derphi} of \cite{BM-cycl23} gives a criterion for the point-set functor to represent the derived functor.
+Theorem~V.2.7 of \cite{BM-cycl23} gives a criterion for the point-set functor to represent the derived functor.
 Our example of $\NO(m)_{+}\sma_{\Sigma_{m}} (F_{V}X_{+})^{(m)}$ fits this criterion because for the $(G,\Sigma_{m})$ vector bundle $\eta$ above, the $(G,\Sigma_{m})$ vector bundle $\eta(G)$ in the statement has base space

 which $\Sigma_{m}$ acts freely on.
 The statement in this case is the following.

 \begin{prop} The map from the derived geometric fixed points to the point-set geometric fixed points

 is an isomorphism in the non-equivariant stable category. \end{prop}